Dynam1co/100-days-of-code/log.md

 ### Day 1: August 28, 2019
 ##### Preparing the database's EER diagram

-**Today's Progress**: Fo..
+**Today's Progress**: I have tried several EER diagram editors for Mac OS, I have finally made the diagram with MySqlWorkbench and I have attached it to the project.
+I connected my Django application with new database in PostgreSQL and I deleted default database in SQLlite.

-**Thoughts:** I hope has a large volume of data, I'll discard SqlLite databasa and I'll use MariaDB when I publish website.
+**Thoughts:** I hope has a large volume of data, I discarded SqlLite databasa and I'm using PostgreSQL in localhost.
+I would have liked to make the models in python, but connecting to the new database in PostgreSQL has taken me more time than expected.

 **Link(s) to work**
 1. [Git repo My Project "MacarronesConTomatico"](https://github.com/Dynam1co/MacarronesConTomatico)